The following document is still under construction and is subject to changes.

 You can see the remaining amount of BEAM in your wallet and the change that will be received after the transaction.

-After you click ‘Send’ you will see a confirmation with the most important transaction details:
+After you click ‘Send’ you will see a confirmation transaction details popup with the most important transaction details:

 Completing the transaction¶

 Once you confirm, the transaction is sent to the Receiver’s wallet.
-If Receiver’s wallet is currently offline or if the network is loaded, you might see the transaction appear ‘In Progress’ on your transaction list.
-Once the transaction is complete, it will be sent to the nodes and shown as ‘Confirming’.
+If Receiver’s wallet is currently offline or if the network is loaded, you might see the transaction appear ‘Waiting for receiver’ accordingly on your transaction list.
+Once the transaction is starting, it will be sent to the nodes and shown as ‘In progress’.

-While a transaction is in ‘In Progress’ you can cancel it by clicking on the dropdown to the right of the transaction row and then select ‘Cancel’.
-The other party will receive notification that the transaction was either ‘Canceled’ or ‘Failed,’ and funds plus fee that were allocated for this transaction will become available again.
-It is not possible to cancel a transaction in ‘Confirming’ or ‘Completed’ states.
+While a transaction is in ‘Waiting for receiver’ you can cancel it by clicking on the dropdown to the right of the transaction row and then select ‘Cancel’.
+The other party will receive notification that the transaction was either ‘Cancelled’ or ‘Expired,’ and funds plus fee that were allocated for this transaction will become available again.
+It is not possible to cancel a transaction in ‘In progress’ or ‘Sent’ states.

-If your transaction appears as ‘In Progress’ for a long time, it means the Receiver is not online.
+If your transaction appears as ‘Waiting for receiver’ for a long time, it means the Receiver is not online.

 This process allows you to restore your funds directly from the blockchain.
 It is useful in the scenarios such as: